How to pay off your mortgage in 7 years?

 Many people are resigned to carrying the burden of their home loan for close to the full 30-year term.
-However, there is an alternative that could help you pay it off in a third of that time – or even faster – with no extra loan payments.
+However, you can pay off your home loan significantly faster by leveraging an alternative strategy that doesn’t require making additional payments.

 How does it work?